arsp-public/launch-app/README.md

 ### Performance
-DynamoDB is optimized with indexing which results in requests with an average of *30ms* latency
+DynamoDB is optimized with indexing which results in requests latency is <100ms

 ### Deployment
 Since the solutions is leveraging *CloudFormation* for infrastructure as code.
 I makes it simple to have multiple environments